 Declaration from the merino wool producer, stating that no mulesing has taken place.
+Appendix 12 can be used.

 3.4.4 Regenerated cellulose fibre

 Raw materials for regenerated cellulose fibres must meet either requirements O23 or O24 for recycled textile fibre and wooden fibre materials, respectively.
 A fibre which is based on raw materials from a combination of requirements O23 and O24 can also be approved if the different raw materials each meet their own requirements.